KamonWest/KamonWest/README.md

 - 👋 Hi, I’m Kamon.
 - 👀 I’m a creative front-end developer gravitated towards all things automotive, design, basketball, and travel.
-- 🌱 I’m currently expanding my skills into Node.JS and React.
+- 🌱 I’m currently expanding my skills into React and Node.JS.
 - 🌍 I’d love to collaborate on open-source projects that contribute to the greater good of our world.
 As well as projects that reflect my personal interests.